 In many credit card rewards structures, point redemption values change depending on what you redeem them for.
 Some credit cards give more value point-for-point on travel redemptions than cash back, for example.
 The average credit card reward point value is 1 cent, for reference.

-The best way to find out what your points are worth is to log into your credit card account online, look for a rewards redemption section, and see how many points are needed for merchandise, cash back, gift cards, and travel.
+The best way to find out what your points are worth is to log into your credit card account online.
+Then, look for a rewards redemption section, and see how many points are needed for merchandise, cash back, gift cards, and travel.
 Then, find out how much you’d pay for those things outside of the redemption portal and do a points-to-dollars comparison.
 For example, if 100 points gets you 75 cents of a gift card, or $1 in plane tickets, you should go with the plane ticket.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.